CHAPTER 2

 (f)

-City officials shall not appear on behalf of any private person, business or entity before the City Council or board upon which the city official has been appointed or elected, except that any city official may appear before the City Council or any board on his or her own behalf.
+City officials shall not appear on behalf of any private person, business or entity before the City Council or board upon which the city official has been appointed or elected, except that any city official may appear before the City Council or any board on the city official's own behalf.
 Nothing herein shall preclude a city official, in the same manner and under the same circumstances as any other person, from appearing before the City Council or a board on an application for a permit, license, or other approval of the City Council or board, required by law, or on a matter of general interest.

 (g)